radumarias/rencrypt-python/README.md

 key = cipher.generate_key()
 enc = REncrypt(cipher, key)

-# we get a buffer based in block len 4096 plaintext
+# we get a buffer based on block len 4096 plaintext
 # the actual buffer will be 28 bytes larger as in ciphertext we also include the tag and nonce
 plaintext_len, ciphertext_len, buf = enc.create_buf(4096)
 aad = b"AAD"